sam-mg/QuantumQuest-Qonnect/Fundamentals/Debugging Refresher/Level - 5.md

 continue
 ```

+To run this `.gdb` extension file, use this command: `gdb ./<executable_file> -x <.gdb_file>`

 The above script starts the program, sets the breakpoint, and displays the values of the stack.
 Using this information, we can copy the respective value, continue, and paste it into the program.

 After repeating this process a few times, you will obtain the flag.
 <!-- Flag: ~pwn.college{wrYITQuz-p33ii1_1asyBMnJDIt.0FO0IDL4UDOzQzW}~ -->
 Let's proceed to the next level.